 This does not mean he is no longer related to the law of God.
 The law of God has now become his friend.
-It shows him how to enjoy to the highest possible degree his new relationship with his new husband, Christ Jesus Himself.
-But he is no longer shackled to the law of God the way a wife is to a husband.
-Therefore, the law can no longer threaten him with eternal damnation when he sins.
+It shows him how to enjoy to the highest possible degree his new relationship with his new husband Christ Jesus Himself But he is no longer shackled to the law of God the way a wife is to a husband.
+Therefore, the with eternal damnation when

-Wonderfully, even as God uses the marriage relationship between the law of God and mankind to help us understand human marriage between husband and wife, so too, God uses the wonderful marriage relationship between Christ and His bride to help us understand human marriage.
-Later in our study we will look at this more closely.
+Wonderfully, even as God uses the marriage relationship between the law of God and mankind to help us understand between human marriage husband and wife, so too, God uses the wonderful marriage relationship between Christ and His bride to help us understand human marriage Later in our study we will look at this more closely.

 Thus far we have looked at two ceremonial laws which had to do with marriage.
 The first decreed that an Israelite was not to marry a woman of certain nations.
 If he did so, he was to divorce her.
-This law was pointing to the spiritual principle that we are not be be unequally yoked with the world.
+This law was pointing to the spiritual principle that we are not be unequally yoked with the world.
 If we find we have become tied to the world, we are to break these ties.
 We are to depart from the unclean thing.

 We discovered that the earthly application of this ceremonial law no longer is applicable.
-Since believers are found in every political nation, and national Israel no longer has preferred spriitual status (since the cross), this law no longer applies to marriages between individuals of different nationalities.
+Since believers are found in every political nation, and national Israel no longer has preferred spiritual status (since the cross), this law no longer applies to marriages between individuals of different nationalities.

 True, we can make an earthly application when we recognize that a believer is not to marry an unbeliever.
-This application is possible because the spiritual meaning continues throughout time.
-The marriage of a believer to an unbeliever is directly related to the spiritual meaning which decrees that there is not to be yoking together of the kingdom of Satan and the kingdom of Christ.
+This application possible because the spiritual meaning continues throughout time.
+The marriage of a believer to an unbeliever directly related to meaning which spiritual decrees that there is not to be yoking together kingdom of Satan and the kingdom of Christ.